MrLutik/KiraTools/testnet-5.md

 ## Managing access for user
 I suggest proceeding with key access to the user.
 You need to generate key pairs.
+If you don't feel like you can proceed furthe -skip it.
+Proceed to [Kira Manager Installation]

 ### [LINUX like systems]
 On your workstation(not HOST/Server) create a key pair.